brainflow-dev/brainflow/docs/UserAPI.rst

 R API Reference
 -----------------

-R binding is a wrapper on top of Python binding which is implemented using `reticulate <https://rstudio.github.io/reticulate/>`_.
+R binding is a wrapper on top of Python binding, it is implemented using `reticulate <https://rstudio.github.io/reticulate/>`_.
-There are a few methods which allows you to create python objects and call their methods.
+There are a few methods which allow you to create python objects and call their methods.

-But reticulate translates numpy arrays to R arrays in a tricky way, and it prevents us to implement signal processing in R, so for R you have to perform signal processing by yourself.
+Reticulate translates numpy arrays to R arrays in a tricky way, and it prevents us to implement signal processing in R, so for R you have to perform signal processing by yourself.

 Check R sample to see how to use it.